maixnor/wu-quartz/content/semester 3/L1 SRSA.md

 - reputation is most important good
 	- activism and public opinion (also through share value) can build pressure - legislation not so much

+# Official Stuff  #todo find name
-# Supervisory Board and Audit Committee
+## Supervisory Board and Audit Committee
 - #slides 1 35
 - [[supervisory board]]
 - [[board of directors]]